Pastor Emeritus Rev. Dr. Julius R. Scruggs

 He is a man of deep social consciousness, which is apparent in his contributions to religious and community causes.
-He is a member of the Board of Trustees at American Baptist College, member of the National Board of Directors, NAACP, former board member of Selma University and former President of the Alabama State Missionary Baptist Convention (President Emeritus).
+He is a member of the Board of Trustees at American Baptist College, a member of the National Board of Directors, NAACP, a former board member of Selma University and a former President of the Alabama State Missionary Baptist Convention (President Emeritus).
 Locally, he is a member of the Huntsville Human Relations Commission; member and former president of the Greater Huntsville Interdenominational Ministerial Fellowship (GHIMF); Sigma Pi Phi Fraternity, Inc., Epsilon Kappa Boule’ and provides advisory support to a wide range of community movements.

 His accomplishments have been recognized in “Who’s Who in Religion,” “Outstanding Young Men in America,” and “Personalities in America Hall of Fame.”
 Additionally, he is the 1998 recipient of the Dr. Martin Luther King, Jr. Award presented by GHIMF.